-The capstone seminar addresses the issue of how international commerce depends upon the public goodwill, the development of which is the function of corporate diplomacy.
-The seminar will enable stuents to develop knowledge, competencies, and tools for implementing strategic communications in order to deal effectively with international constituencies, including the government, the news media and the Internet, and NGOs.
+The final seminar in the Commerce concentration addresses the issue of how international commerce depends upon the public goodwill, the development of which is the function of corporate diplomacy.
+The seminar will enable students to develop knowledge, competencies, and tools for implementing strategic communication in order to deal effectively with international constituencies, including the government, the news media and the Internet, and NGOs.
 Special emphasis will be laid on developing analytical skills to shape public opinion, build corporate reputation, and deal with crisis in a cross-cultural environment.